mesosphere/dcos-docs-site/pages/services/cassandra/2.6.0-3.11.4/configuration/index.md

 #### Volume Type

-The service supports two volume types:
+The service supports the following two volume types:
  - `ROOT` volumes are an isolated directory on the root volume, sharing IO/spindles with the rest of the host system.
  - `MOUNT` volumes are a dedicated device or partition on a separate volume with dedicated IO/spindles.

 Using `MOUNT` volumes requires [additional configuration on each DC/OS agent system](/1.11/storage/mount-disk-resources/), so the service currently uses `ROOT` volumes by default.
 To ensure reliable and consistent performance in a production environment, you should configure `MOUNT` volumes on the machines that will run the service in your cluster, and then configure the following as `MOUNT` volumes:

-To configure the disk type:
+Use the following to configure the disk type:
 *   **In DC/OS CLI options.json**: `disk_type`: string (default: `ROOT`)
 *   **DC/OS web interface**: `CASSANDRA_DISK_TYPE`: `string`